UNDRground Contemporary Arts, Grand Island

-The Nebraska Arts Council strives to establish the arts as basic to education and lifelong learning.
-Through its education-related grant programs, NAC promotes the arts for all pre-K-12 Nebraska students, supports professional development opportunities for teachers and artists, encourages partnerships among arts and educational institutions, and champions lifelong learning in the arts.
+The Nebraska Arts Council champions the arts as basic to education and lifelong learning.
+NAC grant programs promote the arts for all pre-K-12 Nebraska students, support professional development opportunities for teachers and artists, encourage partnerships among arts and educational institutions, and nurture lifelong learning in the arts.